0xgreenapple/Sussy-bot/README.md

 ```
 make sure to change the username in database.py file

-*note: this bot is still in development there is so may bugs in it i suggest using other bot templates*
+*note: this bot is still in development there is so may bugs in it, I suggest using other bot templates*

 ## created by